ggulersoy/ggulersoy.github.io/content/authors/admin/_index.md

     date_start: 2018-09-01
     date_end: 2019-06-01
     summary: |
-     Assisted Professors Roberto Galbiati and Quoc-Anh Do and in the research for the project entitled [“J’Accuse!
-Antisemitism and Financial Markets in the time of the Dreyfus Affair”](https://doi.org/10.1016/j.jfineco.2024.103809).
+     Assisted Professors Roberto Galbiati and Quoc-Anh Do and in the research for the project entitled <a href="https://doi.org/10.1016/j.jfineco.2024.103809">“J’Accuse!
+Antisemitism and Financial Markets in the time of the Dreyfus Affair”</a>.

   - position: Research Intern
     company_name: BBVA Research, Garanti Bank
     company_url: https://www.bbvaresearch.com/en/
     #company_logo: ''
-    date_start: 2018
+    date_start: 2018-06-01
-    date_end: 2018
+    date_end: 2018-09-01
     summary: |
-      Interned at BBVA Research’s Economic Research Division of Garanti Bank and worked on macroeconomic modeling of Turkey as well as on economic and geopolitical research on the broader Middle East.
+      Interned at <a href="https://www.bbvaresearch.com/en/">BBVA Research</a>’s Economic Research Division of Garanti Bank and worked on macroeconomic modeling of Turkey as well as on economic and geopolitical research on the broader Middle East.

   - position: Teaching Assistant
     company_name: Sciences Po Paris
     company_url: https://www.sciencespo.fr/en/
     #company_logo: ''
-    date_start: 2015
+    date_start: 2015-09-01
-    date_end: 2016
+    date_end: 2016-06-01
     summary: |
       Worked as the coordinator of the Turkish language course and tutored students.